betterwithdata/dnikit/docs/introspectors/model_introspection/network_compression.rst

 allows) and extract the responses of the layers that should be analyzed.
 It is the user who chooses which layer to analyze, the analysis can target a specific layer, or include all convolutional and fully connected layers.
-This step can be performed using any external tool or with the DNIKit inference tools.
+This step can be performed using any external tool or with the DeepView inference tools.

 .. image:: ../../notebooks/assets/Inference.png
    :alt: Illustration of intermediate network layers, which could consist of a
          number of channels, height, and width.
    :align: center

 ..
-Note:: DNIKit supports models from several frameworks, to see the complete list of supported framework visit the :ref:`Installation` page.
-When using a non-supported framework, it's still possible to use PFA (as well as all other DNIKit introspectors) by running inference (step 2) and collecting the responses without the help of DNIKit.
-This then requires building a custom :class:`DNIKit Producer <dnikit.base.Producer>` to passes the responses to the PFA introspector or any other introspector (see :ref:`create a custom <creating_custom_producer>`).
+Note:: DeepView supports models from several frameworks, to see the complete list of supported framework visit the :ref:`Installation` page.
+When using a non-supported framework, it's still possible to use PFA (as well as all other DeepView introspectors) by running inference (step 2) and collecting the responses without the help of DeepView.
+This then requires building a custom :class:`DeepView Producer <deepview.base.Producer>` to passes the responses to the PFA introspector or any other introspector (see :ref:`create a custom <creating_custom_producer>`).

 ..
-    #LZ:  it would be great to have an example about this, also the DNIKit producer is currently berried inside the Data Management but it feels as it should be a first citizen of the DNIKit world
+    #LZ:  it would be great to have an example about this, also the DeepView producer is currently berried inside the Data Management but it feels as it should be a first citizen of the DeepView world

 ..
     **3**.
 Perform a dimensionality reduction of the responses.
 This step is optional, the only constraint is that the as long as the response matrix fed to PFA must be 2D and the second dimension must be equal to the number of filters (or neurons in a dense layer).
 In practice, pooling is often useful since the flattened responses can be very big.
 A common reduction algorithm is Max or Avg pooling but other options can be used (e.g., concatenation of Max and Avg or some spatial/temporal preserving pooling).
-Like for the previous step, DNIKit provides tools to perform this part of the pipeline (the most common pooling operations are already implemented, other can be implemented by extending a
+Like for the previous step, DeepView provides tools to perform this part of the pipeline (the most common pooling operations are already implemented, other can be implemented by extending a
     :ref:`Processor <Processors API>`, however, one can choose to pre-process the responses using external tools).

 **3**.
 Perform a response reduction.
 This step is only needed for convolutional layers.
 Once the response from a convolutional layer is obtained 1 value per each filter is extracted.
 A common reduction algorithm is Max or Avg pooling.
-Like for the previous step, DNIKit provides tools to perform this part of the pipeline (the most common pooling operations are already implemented, other can be implemented by extending a :ref:`Processor <Processors API>`, however, one can choose to process the responses using external tools).
+Like for the previous step, DeepView provides tools to perform this part of the pipeline (the most common pooling operations are already implemented, other can be implemented by extending a :ref:`Processor <Processors API>`, however, one can choose to process the responses using external tools).